The following Risk & Compliance practice note provides comprehensive and up to date legal information covering:

 how does data move within your organisation?

-do you transfer data outside the EEA?
+do you transfer data outside the UK?

 how do you ensure data remains accurate and up-to-date?